zer0cache/matic-docs/docs/develop/alchemy.md

 If we go to the [Polygon Mumbai explorer](https://mumbai.polygonscan.com/) and search for our contract address, we should be able to see that it has been deployed successfully.

-The `From` address should match your Metamask account address and the `To` address will say **Contract Creation**.
+The `From` address should match your MetaMask account address and the `To` address will say **Contract Creation**.
 But if we click into the transaction, we’ll see our contract address in the `To` field.

 ![img](/img/alchemy/polygon-scan.png)